lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 // ...

 /*
- * Decode value from ERC725Y storage
+ * Decode the value from ERC725Y storage
- * based on it's key and phrase
+ * based on its key and phrase
  *
- * @param key of asset property
+ * @param key of the asset property
- * @param decodePhrase string of fetchable content
+ * @param encodedData as string
- * @return string of decoded data
+ * @return string of the decoded data
  */
 async function decodeAssetData(keyName, encodedData) {
   try {

-    // instance for the digital asset with erc725.js const digitalAsset = new ERC725(
+    // Instance the asset
+    const digitalAsset = new ERC725(
       LSP4schema,
       SAMPLE_ASSET_ADDRESS,